prokushev/SOM-Delphi-Wiki/Emitter Framework vs. Interface Repository Framework.md

 ## Amount of information ##

 * Emitter Framework: Limited by what is reachable from processed IDL and included ones.
 Unresolved forward class declarations are possible.
 For instance, ::SOMClassMgr::somInterfaceRepository method returns ::Repository object reference, but somcm.idl does not include repostry.idl.
+Emitters like "imod" collecting information from several IDLs at once have to incrementally edit output file.
+They put signatures into text file to locate where to append new strings.
+Incremental updates of text files is hard to implement in more complex cases.
 * Interface Repository Framework: Contains information gathered from multiple IDLs in one place.
-No unresolved forward class declarations allowed.
+No unresolved forward declarations allowed.

 ## Information precision ##